airboxlab/airboxlab.github.io/_posts/2026-03-01-ope-guidelines.md

 - Reward scale and variance: high reward variance increases estimator variance.
 It requires dealing with outliers steps or episodes (pruning), re-scaling rewards, and using robust estimators.
 - Action space shape: special care needed when action imbalance exists.
 This leads to numeric instability of weights under IPS estimators, and estimators using a Q model may never see some actions taken under $\pi_b$.

-## A real-world challenge: overridden policy decisions
+## A real-world challenge: binary action decision process in a stochastic environment with overridden policy decisions

 In real-world systems policy decisions can be overridden by safety rules, manual decisions, etc. This comes as a challenge for OPE as the logged propensities under $\pi_b$ no longer match the actual action applied, resulting in